 Please note: The list is non-exhaustive, rates and returns may change over time.

 Indian investors investing in the equity market are very small in percentage.
-We have less than 2% of our population invest in the Stock Market.
+Less than 2% of our population invests in the Stock Market.
 Compared to the United States, where over 20% of earning adults invest in the Stock market.
 And over 10% of Chinese investment in their Stock market.
 There is a huge opportunity for the next few decades for Indian Equity investors.

 The riskiest form of investing is investing in the Stock market (If done without knowledge).
 But, remember this, there is no asset class that can give such a good return year after year (If invested well) than equity investing.

-Types of Investing in Equity market (Well known list):
+Types of Investing in the Equity market (Well known list):